hbkworld/streaming-spec/dimensions.md

 - arraySize: Number of points in each value series of the signal
 - delta: Time between to equidistant points (for equidistant time)
-- time: Absolute time of the next point (for equidistant time)